Yagisan/The-Bustling-Valley/README.md

 Furthermore, to be able to coexist with manual modded installs and/or Nexus Collections, the Bustling Valley takes a quick backup of Stardew Valley before the game starts, makes it's needed changes, and restores that backup when you exit the game

+Due to steps taken to remove dependencies on PyTK, loading times have been greatly improved since the 0.4.4 release of The Bustling Valley.

 ## Why does the game stutter between 6:00am and 6:10am?

 Every day between 6:00am and 6:10am the game spawns in many objects.
 On some systems, this produces a noticeable lag or stutter when this occurs.